Complete Guide For Solar Power Prince Edward Island 2019

 Access to Installers

 The final category that we ranked for this year’s Prince Edward Island solar guide is the access to reputable and high quality solar installers.
-And fortunately, PEI has decent access to installers with some coming over from New Brunswick as well!
+And fortunately, PEI has decent access to installers with some coming over from New Brunswick and Nova Scotia.

 Solar Power Prince Edward Island: Summary

-Because Prince Edward Island scores moderately on almost every ranking factor including access to installers and installation costs – we rank PEI as being tied as the #10 province in the country for switching to solar power.
+Because Prince Edward Island scores moderately high on almost every ranking factor and very high for incentives – we rank PEI as being the #2 province in the country for switching to solar power.

 Ready to get started?